gdivanov/pyparticles/README.md

 # pyparticles
-Simulations on basic physical systems and particle trajectories
+Simulations on basic physical systems and particle trajectories within a given environment being acted upon by forces.